alexgrigoras/map_reduce_indexer/README.md

 # MapReduce

 ## Description
-Distributed MapReduce algorythm for indexing words from a list of files.
+Distributed MapReduce algorithm for indexing words from a list of files.

 ## Details
 Made in Visual Studio IDE using C/C++ and MPI.

 ## Implementation
-Algorythm has a MASTER process and a few WORKERS.
+Algorithm has a MASTER process and a few WORKERS.

 The MASTER process reads the file names from folder and sends them to workers.

-Indexing algorythm with two phases:
+Indexing algorithm with two phases:

 1. Map phase
 The WORKER receives the file name, opens it and parses it.
 It adds the words found into a Hash table.